Board of Trustees

 - Ensuring that the school's Mission is reflected in its programs, and is adequately resourced

-Alberto Wilde is the President to the Board.
-He is the Chair of the Executive Committee.
-He sits on the Finance Committee and on the Facilities Ad Hoc Task Force as a member.
+Alberto Wilde is the President to the Board and sits on the Finance Committee and on the Facilities Ad Hoc Task Force as a member.
 Alberto has been living in Ghana with his family since 2011.
 Alberto Wilde is a business administrator by profession with extensive knowledge in management and financial rules and regulations in the implementation of complex and multi-dimensional projects.
 Alberto has over 20 years of experience in top financial management both in the public and the private sector.
 In 2003 Alberto joined CHF International (Global Communities) and has been the Country Director for the Ghana office since 2011.
 Alberto holds a Masters’ Degree in Corporate Finance.